Azure VM Series Retirement 2028: Affected VMs and Migration

 B-series v1Bsv2, Bpsv2, Basv2

 For small Linux or Windows workloads previously running on B1s, the Bsv2 family offers the closest pricing and behavior.
+Note that Bv2 sizes do not support ephemeral OS disks the same way B1ls does, which may add storage costs for certain workloads.

 Azure VM Migration Strategy: Dev to Production

-• Identify all affected VMs
+• Identify all affected VMs across all subscriptions

-• Review CPU, memory, and disk usage
+• Review CPU, memory, disk, and network usage to right-size the replacement

-2. Choose the Target VM Size
+Step 2: Choose the Target VM Size

-• Use Azure’s VM size selector
+• Use the Azure VM size selector to find a supported replacement

-3. Backup and Snapshots
+Step 3: Backup and Snapshots

-• Take snapshots of OS and data disks
+• Take snapshots of OS and data disks before any changes

 • Verify snapshot completion before proceeding

-4. Dev / Test Migration
+Step 5: Dev and Test Migration

 • Stop a non-production VM